solar-ml/aws-emr-msk/README.md

   </tr>
   <tr>
     <td><b>AWS Data Pipeline</b></td>
-    <td>A web service reliably processes and moves data between different AWS compute and storage services, as well as on-premises data sources</td>
+    <td>A web service reliably that processes and moves data between different AWS compute and storage services, as well as on-premises data sources</td>
     <td>
       <ul>
         <li>Easy to create data pipelines using a drag-and-drop console or templates</li>